Basic Stage Usage¶

 document,

-instruction="Analyze the document structure and content"
+instructions="Analyze the document structure and content.",

 ).with_meta(name="analyzer", description="Document analysis"),